-Los Osos Elfin Forest is a wonderful place to enjoy a leisurely afternoon walk, breathe in the fresh ocean air, and take in panoramic views of the bay.
+Los Osos Elfin Forest is a wonderful place to enjoy a leisurely afternoon stroll, breathe in the fresh ocean air, and take in panoramic views of Morro Bay.
 It offers plenty of nature to explore including hundreds of different plant species and various animals.

 A designated 1-mile-long trail loops through the Elfin Forest and stops at two scenic viewpoints along the way.

-In this post, we’ll cover details on where the Elfin Forest Trail is located, what to expect if you plan to hike it, and other tips to make the best of your time there!
+In this post, we cover details on where the Los Osos Elfin Forest is located, what to expect if you plan to hike the Elfin Forest Trail, and other tips to make the best of your time there!

-Elfin Forest Natural Area is located directly south of the Morro Bay Estuary on the central California Coast.
+El Moro Elfin Forest is located directly south of the Morro Bay Estuary on the Central California Coast.
 It also borders the Los Osos neighborhood which is the entry point for visitors.

 Driving Directions: To get there take Cabrillo Highway 1 and turn onto South Bay Blvd.
 Drive on South Bay Blvd for about 5 minutes and turn right onto Santa Ysabel Avenue.
 Then turn right into any of the smaller side streets where you will find several designated visitor parking spots.